cityuis/qable/lib/qable/generators/app/templates/README.md

 ## Windows Browsers support through Selenium Server

-QAble can be used with Selenium Server to run tests in browsers not supported by OS X.
+QAble can be used with Selenium Server to run tests in Windows for browsers not supported by OS X.

+The next steps can be executed in a Windows machine to configure Selenium Server along with IE driver and Edge's Web Driver for Selenium:

 First download `selenium-server-standalone` and `IEDriverServer` from [Selenium website](http://selenium-release.storage.googleapis.com/index.html?path=3.6/)